GiovanniGatti/socratic-bench/README.md

 students to reflect, reason, and discover insights on their own.
 But today’s language models are rarely evaluated on their ability to teach Socratically.

-`socratic-bench` fills this gap.
+SocraticBench fills this gap.
 It is a research-grade library and benchmark for:

 * Generating Socratic dialogues between a simulated teacher and student (both LLMs)
 * Evaluating conversations using a calibrated LLM-as-a-judge, trained to assess Socratic quality